Services for people needing other support

 - 2013 Nairobi armed assault

-Claims for the AGDRP can be lodged up to six months from the date the payment is activated.
-Claims were paid in 2014-15 for events that occurred during the 2013-14 disaster season—that is, the period for claiming some payments did not ‘close’ in 2013-14.
+Claims for the AGDRP and DRA can be lodged up to 6 months from the date the payment is activated.
+Claims were paid in 2015-16 for events that occurred during the 2014-15 disaster season-that is, the period for claiming some payments did not ‘close’ in 2014-15.
 These events included:

-No ex-gratia payments to New Zealand non-protected special category visa holders were paid in 2014-15 for the events listed above.
+- 26 ex-gratia payments to New Zealand non-protected special category visa holders

 The Australian Government helps people to meet health and community care costs arising from specified natural disasters and terrorist attacks.
 The department administers the following special assistance schemes: